jvineis/TARA-18S/README.md

     ## 5. Combine the swarms into an ASV table.
     #python ~/scripts/mu-swarms-to-ASVs-table-for-tarra.py -repfa pooled-samples-node-representatives-sorted.fa -stats pooled-samples-derep-stats.txt -swarms pooled-samples-node-table.txt -l samples-primer-derep-names.txt > x_SWARM-contingency-table.txt
     ## 6. Filter out the low abundance SWARMS, and create the file for anvio visualization.
-    #python ~/scripts/convert-node-hits-to-tax-node-table.py -n NODE-HITS.txt -o x_SWARMS-and-tax-for-anvio.txt -r W2_v9_pr2-tax.txt-s x_SWARM-contingency-table.txt -min 50
+    #python ~/scripts/convert-node-hits-to-tax-node-table.py -n NODE-HITS.txt -o x_SWARMS-and-tax-for-anvio -r W2_v9_pr2-tax.txt -s x_SWARM-contingency-table.txt -min 50

 #### 8. We need to transpose the swarm-min50-count.txt table and create a tree file based on the relative abundance of each swarm in the table - euclidian distances based on bray-curtis dissimilarity.
 The R script "x_rscript-to-build-tree-from-node-table.R" can do both of these things and is executed using the bash script below.
 You will need to edit the R script script so that your file names are contained in the "dat" and "write.tree" and "write.table" lines.
+The script will produce a x_SWARMS-and-tax-for-anvio-relative-abundance-samples.tre file and a x_SWARMS-and-tax-for-anvio-relative-abundance.tre which are for your sample and ASV organization respectively.

     #!/bin/bash
     #SBATCH --nodes=1